Assemblies are a great way to keep in touch with what is going on in the school and your child’s classroom.

 Children are not permitted to leave the school grounds during the school day unless there is prior consent from parents and teacher.
 If your child has an appointment, the school should be notified and signed out at the school office.
 This is an important aspect of keeping everyone safe and accounted for in case of an emergency.

 For the school of our size, the amount of lost property collected each week is mind boggling.
 Most of this is unnamed and never returned to the owner.
 Please encourage your child to look after their clothes and please help us by clearly naming all items.
 Each term, any lost property not collected is taken to a charity shop in town.
-Lost property can be viewed outside the Room 3 cloakbay.
+Lost property can be viewed on site at any time – so please check back regularly.

-A comprehensive school newsletter is sent out each Thursday for families and school community members.
+A comprehensive school newsletter is sent out every second Friday for families and school community members.
 The newsletter contains information, class events, student’s work and celebration items and reminders.
-They are available in hard copy and electronically via email and on the school website.
+They are available in hard copy by request, and electronically via DOJO and on the school website.

 Outdoor Education (EOTC)

 School donations (voluntary parent contributions) are kept to a minimum.
-These are $25 per child per term with a maximum of $50 per family per term.
-Whilst these are not compulsory, they are vital in assisting us to provide valuable resources for students.
+These are $135 for one child and $240 for 2 or more children per year.
+Whilst these are not compulsory, they are vital in assisting us to provide valuable resources, experiences and support for students.

 This is a group of parents who organise social and fundraising events for the school, which help to provide those ‘extras’.
 Some of the events include Funky Fishing, catering for community events, movie nights, discos, car boot sales, sausage sizzles, Friday lunches.
 Other parents help out with laundry, or gardening.
 You may have some time, or expertise to help out in some capacity?

 Please park outside the school gates up at ‘the big rock’ when dropping off / picking up.
-Please do not drive into the grounds, park within the yellow lines, or the bus area down by the school pool.
+Please keep clear of the bus zone immediately in front of the big rock.
+Please do not drive into the grounds or park within the yellow lines.
 We do not have room for more cars and want to keep children safe by limiting traffic movements.

 Meet the teacher / Goal setting sessions are held at the beginning of the year and three way conferences in the middle of the year.